MrFlyingPizza/cmpt-125-adt-assignment-summer-2020/README.md

    Source code readability matters!
 We want to see perfect indentation and use of whitespace, sensible names for variables, and good use of appropriate C++ features.

-2. Your other implementation should be called `List_stack`, and it should be implemented using a linked list that you create by hand.
-Put that class into the file [adt_list.cpp](adt_list.cpp). `List_stack` should have a default constructor that makes an empty stack.
+2. Call your other implementation `List_stack`, and implement it using a linked list that you create by hand. [adt_list.cpp](adt_list.cpp) gives a starting template.
+Don't `#include` any other files.

+   `List_stack` should have a default constructor that makes an empty stack.

    In the `main` function, add automated testing that tests *every* method in `List_stack`.
 Do enough testing to ensure that your implementation is